MiguelSchulz/panda-be-free/README.md

 ---

-## Limitations
+## Notifications

+PandaBeFree supports local push notifications to let you know when your print or AMS drying finishes.
+Since the app connects directly to your printer over LAN (no server involved), these notifications are **estimated locally** rather than pushed from a backend.

+Here's how it works:

+- The app calculates the estimated completion time based on the latest data from your printer and schedules a local notification.
+- Every time the app gets a chance to run — when you open it, when a widget refreshes in the background, etc. — it updates the estimate to keep it as accurate as possible.
+- **Adding at least one Home Screen widget** can significantly improve notification reliability, as widgets give iOS more reasons to grant the app background execution time for updating estimates.

+Because iOS doesn't allow apps to maintain persistent background connections (like MQTT), the app can't continuously listen for real-time printer updates.
+This means notifications may occasionally be slightly early or late depending on how recently the app was able to refresh.
+Widgets help bridge this gap.

-### No push notifications or Live Activities
+### Why not remote push notifications or Live Activities?

-iOS push notifications and Live Activities both require Apple Push Notification service (APNs) — a server-to-Apple-to-device pipeline where a backend sends updates through Apple's servers to your phone.
-The server authenticates using a `.p8` key tied to the developer's Apple Developer account.
-This key is a secret that cannot be shared or published.
+Both remote push notifications and Live Activities require Apple Push Notification service (APNs) — a server-to-Apple-to-device pipeline where a backend pushes updates through Apple's servers to your phone.
+The server authenticates using a `.p8` key tied to the developer's Apple Developer account, which is a secret that cannot be shared or published.

-iOS also does not allow apps to maintain persistent background connections (like MQTT), so the app can't just keep listening on its own.

 For a LAN-connected printer, there's no good way to add a server:

 - A **centralized server** would need access to each user's local network and printer credentials — breaking the local-only model.
 - A **self-hosted server** solves LAN access but can't send APNs notifications without the developer's `.p8` key.

-The app works great while it's open — real-time updates, live camera, full control — but background notifications aren't feasible without server infrastructure that conflicts with the local-only, open-source model.
+Until there's a way around these constraints, remote push notifications and Live Activities aren't feasible without server infrastructure that conflicts with the local-only, open-source model.

 ---